patrickbr/piwik-LoginFailLog/README.md

 WARNING LoginFailLog[2017-07-22 23:35:20] [b215d] Failed login from 172.217.22.227 with username 'patrick'.
 ```

-This is extremely useful if you want to secure your Piwik instance with fail2ban or similar tools that work on log files.
+This is useful if you want to secure your Piwik instance with fail2ban or similar tools that work on log files.
 For example, the following filter can be used with fail2ban to detect and count login fails:

 ```
 # Fail2Ban configuration file for Piwik with LoginFailLog plugin